Categorical E-Graphs for Lambda Calculi: Soundness and completeness

 \section{Soundness and completeness}

-In this section we explore soundness and completeness of DPOI rewriting introduced in previous section with respect to rewriting of closed $\Sigma^{+}$-terms.
-First we recall the rewriting of $\Sigma$-terms modulo SMC laws.
+In this section we explore soundness and completeness of EDPOI rewriting with respect to closed $\Sigma^{+}$-terms.
+First we recall the rewriting of $\Sigma$-terms modulo the laws of symmetric monoidal categories.

+\begin{definition}[Closed $\Sigma$-term rewrite rule] A $\Sigma$-term rewrite rules is a pair $\langle l, r \rangle$ where $l$ and $r$ are $\Sigma$ terms with matching inputs and outputs (as lists of input and output types).
+When $l$ and $r$ are closed $\Sigma$-terms, we call such a rewrite rule closed. \end{definition}